B. Dylan Hollis: Career

 Hollis has been noted for his animated personality and slapstick humor in videos; Eater described his persona as "alternating between droll quips and cartoonish overacting" and "[feeling] like a Marx Brothers film on 2x speed", while The Food Channel wrote that he "combines the zinging one-liners of Rodney Dangerfield with the oddball charisma of Ed Grimley (Martin Short circa 1984) or Pee-Wee Herman (Paul Reubens circa 1983)".
 Hollis cites radio programming of the 1930s and 1940s as influencing his on-camera persona.

 Hollis appeared on The Kelly Clarkson Show in October 2022, where he baked pork cake alongside host Kelly Clarkson and guests Jay Leno and Ayo Edebiri.
-In a May 2021 column for The New York Times column, comedian John Hodgman mentioned watching Hollis's videos, particularly noting his tuna Jell-O salad and chocolate mayonnaise cake videos.
+In a May 2021 column for The New York Times, comedian John Hodgman mentioned watching Hollis's videos, particularly noting his tuna Jell-O salad and chocolate mayonnaise cake videos.

 In June 2022, Hollis announced he would be writing a cookbook, Baking Yesteryear.
 The book's 101 recipes, spanning from the 1900s to the 1980s, include some of the highest-rated recipes from his videos, including but not limited to cornflake macaroons, Australian and New Zealand Army Corps (ANZAC) biscuits, Ricciarelli, and the homebake version of Buster Bars popularised in the 1980's by the release of the Dairy Queen ice-cream bar of the same name.
 The book was released on July 25, 2023 via Penguin Random House.

+In 2025, Hollis released a second cookbook, Baking Across America: A Vintage Recipe Road Trip, featuring 100 dessert recipes from throughout the United States.

 Personal life

 He has a collection of over 340 vintage cookbooks, to which fans often contribute.
-Hollis is gay, having come out in 2019, and often makes humorous references to it in his videos.
+Hollis is gay and came out in 2019.
+He often makes comedic references to his sexuality in his videos.
 He told PinkNews that he had difficulty expressing his sexuality growing up, due to hostile attitudes in Bermuda, and that his TikToks are "my way of sharing myself to what I assume are accepting people, and it's proven to be that way – and it's made me feel a whole lot better about myself."